 The Ph.D. program is open to students who have a broad mathematical background and who have demonstrated ability and evidence of special aptitude for research in mathematics in their prior work.
 Students with B.S. or B.A. degrees can apply directly to the Ph.D. program.

-To graduate with a Ph.D. in Mathematics, Concentration in Actuarial Sciences, a student must satisfy all the requirements below:
+To graduate with a Ph.D. in Mathematics, Dissertation in Actuarial Sciences, a student must satisfy all the requirements below:

 - Pass three preliminary exams and two core courses (described below).
 The exams are officially referred to as “the written part of the qualifying exam”.